michaeluno/admin-page-framework/readme.txt

 = 2.1.5 - 12/08/2013 =
 * Changed: ( *Minor Breaking Change* ) the format of the `id` and `for` attributes of the input and label tags of the `taxonomy` field type.
-* Fixed: a bug that caused a name collisions with the `for` attribute of label tags in the `taxonomy` field type.
+* Fixed: a bug that caused name collisions with the `for` attribute of label tags in the `taxonomy` field type.
 * Added: the `field_{extended class name}_{field id}` and `section_{extended class name}_{section id}` filters.
 * Added: the `export_{extended class name}_{field id}`, `export_{extended class name}_{input id}` filters.
 * Added: the `import_{extended class name}_{field id}`, `import_{extended class name}_{input id}` filters.